opendaylight/docs/docs/documentation.rst

    * For developer documentation: ``docs.git/docs/developer-guide/${feature-name}-developer-guide.rst``
    * For installation documentation (if any): ``docs.git/docs/getting-started-guide/project-specific-guides/${project-name}.rst``

-   .. note:: These naming conventions aren't set in stone, but do help.
-If you
+   .. note:: These naming conventions are not set in stone, but are used to
-             think there's a better name, use it and we'll give feedback on the gerrit patch.
+             maintain a consistent document taxonomy.
+If these conventions are not appropriate or do not make sense for a document in development, use the convention that you think is more appropriate and the documentation team will review it and give feedback on the gerrit patch.

 #.
 Edit the template to fill in the outline of what you will provide using the
    suggestions in the template.
-If you feel like a section isn't needed, feel free to omit it.
+If you feel like a section is not needed, feel free to omit it.

 #.
-Link the template into the appropriate core rst file
+Link the template into the appropriate core ``.rst`` file.

    * For user documentation: ``docs.git/docs/user-guide/index.rst``
    * For developer documentation: ``docs.git/docs/developer-guide/index.rst``
    * For installation documentation (if any): ``docs.git/docs/getting-started-guide/project-specific-guides/index.rst``
    * In each file, it should be pretty clear what line you need to add.
-In general if you have an rst file ``project-name.rst``, you include it by adding a new line ``project-name`` without the ``.rst`` at the end.
+In general if you have an ``.rst`` file ``project-name.rst``, you include it by adding a new line ``project-name`` without the ``.rst`` at the end.

 #.
 Make sure the documentation project still builds.